Sivalinga (2017 film): Plot

-Shiva accesses the security footage at the railway station and discovers that a person, who was acting as a blind man is the killer.
+Shiva accesses the security footage at the railway station and discovers that a person who was acting as a blind man is the killer.
 Shiva tracks down the killer and chases him, finally cornering him on a train coach with no passengers.
 Sathya, who is still possessed by Raheem, enters and demands to know why the man killed him.
-The man tries to escape by jumping out of the moving train but falls to his death.
-Shiva takes Sathya to a Darga, informing only Sathya's mother Sarala about what has been happening.
+The man tries to escape by jumping out of the moving train, but falls to his death.
+Shiva takes Sathya to a Darga, informing only Sathya's mother, Sarala, about what has been happening.
 Baba helps them to exorcise Raheem's soul, but only temporarily.
 He tells Shiva that solving Raheem's case is the only solution for saving Sathya.

-Shiva starts the investigation piece by piece, and Raheem's pigeon Saara helps Shiva by giving clues.
+Shiva starts the investigation piece by piece, and Raheem's pigeon, Saara, helps by giving clues.
 Shiva interrogates Sathya at the CID Conference Hall about Raheem.
 It is then revealed that Raheem recovered Sathya's stolen iPad and returned it to her.
 Raheem refuses to even tell his name, so Sathya clicks a picture of him for the sake of his noble gesture.
 Sathya's stalker college mate sees this and feels jealous.
-So he calls Sathya's residential landline and when her father Viswanathan answers, he purposefully plants wrong information that Sathya and Raheem are planning to elope and marry.
-Hearing this, Viswanathan hires David, an assassin to injure and cripple Raheem.
+So he calls Sathya's residential landline, and when her father, Viswanathan, answers, he deliberately plants the false information that Sathya and Raheem are planning to elope and marry.
+Hearing this, Viswanathan hires David, an assassin, to injure and cripple Raheem.

-After unveiling the truth about the mistaken identity, the ghost of Raheem possesses Sathya and threatens everyone present in the hall.
+After revealing the truth about the mistaken identity, Raheem's ghost possesses Sathya and threatens everyone present in the hall.
 Sathya's father begs for his forgiveness and says that he intended to only harm Raheem, not kill him.
 Shiva also begs Raheem to leave Sathya's body and asks Raheem to possess him instead, promising to show the killer.
-Then, it is revealed that a pigeon race organiser discovered David's assignment to injure Raheem and paid David more money to kill him since Raheem and Saara are his nemeses in the pigeon race and the duo always wins.
-The organiser is insulted by his friends for his incapability.
+Then, it is revealed that a pigeon race organiser discovered David's assignment to injure Raheem and paid more money to David to kill him since Raheem and Saara are his nemeses in the pigeon race, and the duo always wins.
+The organiser is insulted by his friends for his incompetence.
 The possessed Shiva kills all the henchmen while allowing Raheem to exit his body and possess and kill the pigeon race organiser.
 In the end credits, Shiva and a pregnant Sathya reunite.